Trump eyes purging Cabinet 'deadweight'

 It was only in October that Trump extolled the "tremendous amount of talent" in his administration during a Cabinet meeting at the White House: "We have just gotten really, really, great people.
 I'm very proud of them."

-As always, however, the timing and precise details of any shakeup will be determined by Trump alone.
+As always, however, the timing and precise details of any shake-up will be determined by Trump alone.
 After firing Tillerson on Tuesday, he hinted the dismissals weren't over.

 "We're getting very close to having the Cabinet and other things that I want," Trump told reporters on the South Lawn.